dashpay/docs/docs/user/network/dashmate/index.rst

    Enter collateral transaction info

-Enter the owner, voting, and payout addresses you generated.
+Enter the owner, voting, and payout addresses you :hoverxref:`generated using Dash Core <hpmn-get-addresses>` or your selected wallet.

 .. figure:: img/6b-mn-addresses-completed.png
    :align: center